odioski/RADICO/ASCII ART.NFO.md

 ## 🧩 Understanding ASCII Art

 **ASCII Art** is the practice of creating images and designs using printable ASCII characters.
-The RADICO banner above uses **Unicode Box Drawing Characters** - a special subset of Unicode that provides various line and block characters perfect for creating structured text art.
+The RADICA banner above uses **Unicode Box Drawing Characters** - a special subset of Unicode that provides various line and block characters perfect for creating structured text art.

 ### 🎯 Why Box Drawing Characters?